jrife/ptarmigan/docs/ARCHITECTURE.md

 4. When the new node learns that it needs a replica from another node it asks the old node for the replica data.
 The old node will reject the request if it has not yet learned of the reassignment. (transfer implies that the replica state is locked)
 5. The new node updates the cluster metadata indicating that it is now the current home for that replica

-Invariants: only the desired node can update current node

 ### Removing a Node From The Cluster (Graceful)
 Cluster downsizing normal